OUR POLICIES

 -

-comply with all other applicable rules, policies and procedures of the INSPIRE Squash Academy and England Squash;
+comply with all other applicable rules, policies and procedures of the Inspire Squash Academy and England Squash;

 2. Additional Player Conduct Obligations